Ion Pârcălab: Nîmes

 During Romania's communist era, transfers of Romanian footballers outside the country were rarely allowed.
 However, in June 1970, dictator Nicolae Ceaușescu visited France, where he was invited by president Georges Pompidou.
 Pompidou took him to Nîmes, a town where communists consistently won elections.
 There, Ceaușescu spoke with the mayor, who complained about the poor results of the local football team, Nîmes Olympique.
 Consequently, Ceaușescu promised to send two Romanian footballers to the club.
 Subsequently, some French officials were dispatched to observe the 1970 Cupa României final, which Steaua București won 2–1 against Dinamo București.
 From this match, they selected Florea Voinea from Steaua and Pârcălab from Dinamo to play for Nîmes.

 Pârcălab made his French Division 1 debut on 26 September 1970 under coach Kader Firoud in a 4–2 away loss to Metz.
 He scored his first goal on 31 October in a 2–1 loss to Red Star and by the end of the season he netted a brace in a 5–3 win over Saint-Étienne.
 In the following season he scored a hat-trick in a 5–2 home victory against Lille.
 Pârcălab and compatriot Voinea finished the 1971–72 season with each scoring 11 goals, which helped the team finish second in the championship.
-He made his last French Division 1 appearance on 11 February 1973 in a 1–1 draw against Red Star, having a total of 80 matches with 20 goals in the competition.
-Pârcălab also has a total of 20 games and five goals in European competitions.
+He made his last French Division 1 appearance on 11 February 1973 in a 1–1 draw against Red Star, totaling 80 matches with 20 goals in the competition.
+Pârcălab also played for Nîmes in four UEFA Cup matches, having a total of 20 games with five goals in European competitions.